hungledut/MADRL_Optical_IRS_paper/README.md

 </p>

 ### Train our proposed CP-PPO MADRL model🤖
-We can try with different IRS size as follows
+We can try different IRS sizes as follows
 ~~~
 py train.py --L 0.4
 ~~~